Call to book01904 521 936

 The best way to explore is to walk through the well-preserved Old Town, signposted as the Casco Antiguo, from the Santa Maria Gate to the San Nicolas Gate of the fortified walls.
 Here you'll discover its main medieval street, with a mix of churches, traditional Basque-style houses and Baroque buildings which have stood for centuries.

-This evening you could visit one or more pintxo bars to sample a variety of delicious flavours along with a glass of local wine.
+This evening you could visit one of the pintxo bars to sample delicious flavours and a glass of local wine.
 Although much smaller than San Sebastián, the town has an excellent reputation for cuisine and - with at least one Michelin starred restaurant - attracts many aspiring chefs who gain valuable experience here.
-Wander through the Old Town or down to La Marina and you'll find a variety of restaurants where you can indulge in typical Basque dishes.
+Wander through the Old Town or down to La Marina to find a variety of restaurants offering typical Basque dishes.

 Includes